cljfx/cljfx/README.md

 While using maps to describe events is a good step towards mostly pure applications, there is still a room for improvement:
-- almost every event handler still mutates app state
+- many event handlers dereference app state, which makes them coupled with an atom: mutable place
-- many event handlers dereference app state, which makes them coupled with an atom
+- almost every event handler still mutates app state, which also makes them coupled
-- events should be handled on separate thread to keep application responsive
+- events are handled on JavaFX application thread, which may lead to responsiveness issues

-Cljfx borrows solutions to all these problems from re-frame, providing map event handler wrappers that allow having effects, co-effects and async handling.
+Cljfx borrows solutions to all these problems from re-frame, providing map event handler wrappers that allow having co-effects (pure inputs), effects (pure outputs), and async handling.
 Lets walk through this example event handler and see how we can make it pure:

 ```clj
 (def *state